 comparing the emissions and safety of common 5V USB SMPS chargers.

 Transformer-based, regulated linear supplies are now more difficult to find.
 Particularly the wall-mount (plug-pack) type.
 This is partly due to new energy conservation laws requiring higher standby-mode efficiency from power supplies.
 It's pretty easy to make an SMPS draw minimal current when plugged-in but not in use.
 But it's difficult for a transformer-based supply due to the unloaded losses present in the transformer even when there is no connection.
 There is also the issue of poor conversion efficiency compared to SMPS.

-The first is a little expensive but the transformer can be strapped for 115 or 230 volts.
-It's an open-frame supply with all connections via solder lugs so you must add you own cables.
+The one is a little expensive but the transformer can be strapped for 115 or 230 volts.
+It's an open-frame supply with all connections via solder lugs so you must add your own cables.
 Consider cutting off the cable with a 2.1mm circular connector from an old, crappy wall-mount supply you have lying around.
 For a line cord with a region-specific plug you can scavenge from old equipment or sacrifice a cheap extension cord (i.e. cut the receptacle end off and just use the plug and cable).
 Please add an inline fuse to your line cable (we did!)
 And insulate all line-voltage connections, particularly at the transformer.
 When dealing with line voltages please be careful, go slow, don't work alone and ask for help if you need it.
 We don't want any fatalities or injuries as a result of advice given here.

 Note that the 2.5mm plug is technically not compatible with the 2.1mm jack on the KiwiSDR.
 But in practice it seems to work.
 However if you are having problems consider changing the plug type to get the correct diameter.